Andreas Utermann: Sustainable investing

 Utermann is known as a vocal proponent of the need for Diversity in Business and the Sustainable Investing Agenda.
 In January 2019 he was announced as one of the founding members of the New Climate Finance Leadership Initiative.
 In September 2019, as part of the Bloomberg Global Business Forum, Utermann announced that Allianz Global Investors was launching an Impact Fund that will invest directly into such projects.
 The Fund, Afrika Grow, was officially unveiled at the Afrika Summit in November 2019 in Berlin as a collaboration between the KFW and AllianzGI.

 Non-executive positions and awards

 Utermann was elected to serve on the Board of SIX Swiss Exchange in April 2023.
 In addition, Utermann serves as Governor of Birkbeck, University of London, Governor of North London Collegiate School for Girls and is a founding trustee of the Financial Times Financial Literacy and Inclusion campaign.

 Utermann held numerous non-executive positions during his career.
 These include membership of the board of the CFA UK, the International Capital Markets Association, the leadership council of TheCityUK and the advisory council of the DVFA.

-Utermann was voted CIO of the year by Funds Europe in 2008 and came runner up as CEO of the year in the 2018 Financial News Asset Management Awards Europe.
+Utermann was voted CIO of the year by Funds Europe in 2008.